Median of medians: Algorithm

-As stated before, median-of-medians is used as a pivot selection strategy in the quickselect algorithm, which in pseudocode looks as follows.
 Be careful to handle left, right and n when implementing.
 The following pseudocode assumes that left, right, and the list use one-based numbering and that select is initially called with 1 as the argument to left and the length of the list as the argument to right.
 Note that this returns the index of the n'th smallest number after rearranging the list, rather than the actual value of the n'th smallest number.